May 22 – May 24, 2017

 Regular Registration Rates

-Regular registration rates will apply after March 27, 2017.
+Regular registration rates apply after March 27, 2017.

 Team of 2